← Part of Ignite AI Consulting

 Discerning God's Will

 AI can support research, generate options, and clarify thinking.
 It cannot discern God's call.
-That work belongs to the Spirit, the image-bearer, and the community of faith around them.
+That work belongs to the Spirit, the human, and the community of faith around them.

 Loop Level